theczechguy/minimal-mistakes/_posts/2017-10-09-Error Handling.md

 The first thing that people usually try is to wrap this potentially failing part in the try/catch block.
 And it makes sense right ?

 Well that is the tricky thing about non-terminating errors.
+It won't help.

 Let's take a look how this thing works .